 Now, don’t get me wrong.
 I’m no particular fan of Serena.
 Actually, I’m no particular fan of anyone (save for a couple of exceptions).
 I have no problem pointing out the general unsavouriness of the characters and dearly wish they’d gotten their fair share of “Reasons You Suck” speeches.
 But, after all is said and done, I find Serena to be pretty harmless as a character.
-She’s actually one of the few characters on Gossip Girl who manages to act like a decent, pleasant person, at least most of the time.
+She’s actually one of the few characters on Gossip Girl who manage to act like a pleasant person.
 She’s sociable, outgoing and exudes positive vibes, which is refreshing.
 She’s rarely driven by malicious motives (so much that, when it happens, it feels more like contrived character derailment than anything else.)
-Her heart is usually in the right place, she regularly expresses genuine remorse for her past faults, and she can be very kind and generous to outsiders, which is more than can be said of the rest of her posse.
-Yes, she’s selfish sometimes, but who isn’t on this show?
-Frankly, the most damning thing that could be said about her is that she’s somewhat gullible and weak-willed when it comes to men – that’s hardly the worst thing.
+She’s expressed genuine remorse for her past faults.
+And she can be very kind towards outsiders, which is more than can be said of the rest of her posse.
+And yes, I know, she’s still selfish and annoying, but let’s be real, who isn’t on this show?

 Critics, however, are needlessly vicious towards her, sometimes rewriting her entire personality to paint her as much more unpleasant – and cruel – than she actually is.
 I could use dozens of examples, but here I’ll focus on the harshest piece of criticism yet, Amanda Ross’s article for Babe.
 It simply isn’t true to claim, as Ross has done, that Serena was “out for blood” and that she would “send off a Gossip Girl blast that would ruin [someone’s] entire life” if she “even felt marginally slighted by [them]”, nor that she was “brutal to her mom, her never-ending list of boyfriends, her brother, her friends, teachers, whatever.”
 It’s also not true that she carelessly ended someone’s life: